TheRenegadeCoder/sample-programs/archive/g/gerbil/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Gerbil:

+- Extension: .ss
+- Naming Convention: underscore

+For example, the "Hello World" sample would be named this:

+- hello_world.ss

-The following list shares details about what we're using to test all Sample Programs in Gerbil.
+The following list shares details about what we're using to test all Sample Programs in Gerbil:

 - Docker Image: gerbil/gerbil
 - Docker Tag: x86_64-v0.18